Croatia–Greece relations

 Croatia and Greece established diplomatic relations on July 20, 1992.
 Since November 1994, Greece has an embassy in Zagreb.
 Croatia has an embassy in Athens.
 The relations between Croatia and Greece have been regarded as excellent with a high cooperation between the two countries on the economic, touristic and political aspect.
-Greece was a key supporter during the accession process of Croatia to the European Union.
+Greece was a key supporter during the accession process of Croatia to the EU.

-Both countries are full members of the European Union, NATO and of the Council of Europe.
+Both countries are full members of the NATO, EU and of the Council of Europe.